On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Bounding the Decision Complexity

 In this section, we provide examples where $\odec$ is bounded.
 As the lower bound in \pref{sec: it lower bound} shows, $Q^\star$-approximation with partial coverage is a challenging or even impossible regime, especially when the optimal value function has a very small or zero value gap.
 Therefore, even with the more refined decision principle developed in \pref{sec:unify}, some form of gap conditions or assumptions on the uniqueness of the optimal action is unavoidable.
-Throughout this section, we consider the average Bellman error:
+Throughout this section, we consider the average Bellman error: $ \Dav^{\pi}(f\| M) = \big(\E_{(s,a) \sim d_M^{\pi}}\left[f(s,a) - R_M(s,a) - \E_{s' \sim P_M(\cdot|s,a)}\left[f(s')\right]\right]\big)^2$.
+We denote $\odecoff^{\av}_\gamma$ for $\odecoff^{\Dav}_\gamma$ (similar for others).
+See \pref{app:decision} for proofs in this section.